Boxing styles and technique: Advanced punches

-Defense
+Defence

-Defense in boxing refers to actions taken by a boxer to avoid being hit, redirect an opponent's attack or reduce the impact of punches to vital areas such as the head.
-Defensive techniques generally fall into 4 categories of evading, blocking, covering and clinching.
+Defence in boxing refers to actions taken by a boxer to avoid being hit, redirect an opponent's attack or reduce the impact of punches to vital areas such as the head.
+Defensive techniques generally fall into four categories of evading, blocking, covering and clinching.

 Evading

 Evading refers to actions a boxer takes to try to avoid strikes entirely by making their opponents miss.